panoply/esthetic/docs/src/docs/usage/cli.md

   --tsx                     # TSX language formatting
 ```

-# Getting Started
+# Example

 Æsthetic will format all files matched by the glob `*` path pattern provided.
 As aforementioned, Æsthetic will not overwrite files unless explicitly instructed to using the `-f` or `--format` flag.
-By default, beautified code is printed to the CLI unless the `-f` flag is passed.

-##### Example

-For the sake of brevity and to best illustrate CLI usage, let's assume a project has define formatting rules within a `package.json` file and is using the following directory structure:
+Let's assume we have a project using the following directory structure:

 ```
 src
 │
-├── css
+├── stylesheets
 │   ├── file-1.css
 │   ├── file-2.css
 │   └── file-3.css
 │
-├── liquid
+├── templates
 │   ├── file-1.liquid
 │   ├── file-2.liquid
 │   └── file-3.liquid
 │
-├── html
+├── statics
 │   ├── file-1.html
 │   ├── file-2.html
 │   └── file-3.html
 │
-├── json
+├── data
 │   ├── file-1.json
 │   └── file-2.json
 │